Skip to Content

 56750 California 74, Mountain Center, CA 92561

 You’ll find a variety of camping options available at Lake Hemet.
 Whether you consider yourself an expert or a novice, Lake Hemet offers a family-friendly camping site for you.
-In addition, “Lake Hemet is proud to now offer a new type of camping adventure with clamping tent accommodations built by Shelter Co.”
-Tents sleep up to 4 and feature two full-size beds, linens, access to full indoor bathroom and showers, and more.
+Families may choose from a lake view site or interior site (not as close to the water, but still with great views of the lake).
+In addition, “Lake Hemet is proud to now offer a new type of camping adventure with glamping tent accommodations built by White Duck Outdoors.”
+Tents sleep up to 4 and feature two queen-size beds, linens, access to full indoor bathroom and showers, and more.
 Once you’re at Lake Hemet, you won’t run out of things to do including fishing, kayaking, swimming, and more.
-And if you’re really missing city life, you may feel more comfortable knowing there is a Cafe and store nearby.
+Plus, knowing the Lake Hemet Cafe and Lake Hemet Market are nearby might provide you with some additional peace of mind.

 Catalina Island